Answers to Frequently Asked Questions to Our Chalet

 What is there to do in the local area?
 Does Our Chalet offer discounts on local activities?
 Can Our Chalet book activities for my group?

 There is lots to do in Adelboden and the surrounding area, including skiing and hiking using an extensive cable car/gondola system.
 Information about activities for all seasons can be found on the Adelboden Tourism website here.

 Adelboden is 1-1.5 hours by public transport from Kandersteg, Spiez, Thun, Interlaken, and Bern.
 Information on things to do in these towns and the surrounding Bernese Oberland area can be found here.

-Our Chalet is not able to book activities for guests, except for those activities offered as part of an event package (e.g. Swiss Challenge, ski packages, Half Term Break, etc.).
+Our Chalet is not able to book activities for guests, except for those activities offered as part of an event package (e.g. Explore/Discover/Adventure, ski packages, International Friendship Week, etc.).

 Is there a shop?
 What currency do you accept?
 Do you accept credit cards?

 Our Chalet has a small shop selling souvenirs, postcards, stamps, and snacks.
 The shop is usually open from 08:00-09:30 and 16:00-18:00 (winter) or 16:30-18:30 (summer).
 Opening hours may vary and are posted on the shop window.

 We are able to accept cash in Swiss Francs only; we cannot accept euros or any other currency.
 We accept all major credit and debit cards.